 You will need to arrange your own transport home from hospital.
 You are safe to travel as a passenger in a car.
-If you have any concerns or anticipate any difficulties, please speak to your preassessment nurse.
+If you have any concerns or anticipate any difficulties, please speak to your pre-operative assessment nurse.

 Support at home